 Better together: Use hybrid project management to get the best of both worlds

 There are plenty of great project management methodologies out there.
-But, if you catch yourself thinking, “This methodology would be perfect if only…” don’t assume you have to take each approach as is.
+If you catch yourself thinking, “This methodology would be perfect if only…” don’t assume you have to take each approach as is.

 Hybrid project management empowers you to combine methodologies to create something that works even better for your specific project.